 With respect to retail leasing, the Applicant will provide retail spaces that can accommodate smaller-scale retailers and will avoid marketing to retail tenants that comprise large spaces (larger than 10,000 square feet each).
-The Applicant will also dedicate a minimum of 1,000 total square feet in the M Street buildings to small and local businesses as part of its compliance with Condition No. 14 from Z.C.
-Order No. 02-38A, which requires a total of 12,500 square feet within the overall project.
-Finally, the Applicant will prohibit any digital advertising signage on the exterior of the M Street Buildings during both initial lease up and for the life of the M Street Buildings.
+In addition, the Applicant will: (i) reserve a minimum of 6,000 square feet in the M Street Buildings combined for retail spaces having no more than 1,500 square feet, for a minimum commitment of four retail spaces each at a maximum of 1,500 square feet; (ii) ensure that no single retail space in the East M Building will have more than 7,500 square feet and no single retail space in the West M Building will have more than 10,000 square feet; and (iii) dedicate a minimum of 1,000 total square feet in the M Street buildings to small and local businesses as part of its compliance with Condition No. 14 from Z.C.
+Order No. 02-38A (which sets forth a 12,500 square feet minimum required for small and local retailers).
+Finally, the Applicant will prohibit any digital advertising signage on the exterior of the M Street Buildings during both initial lease up and for the life of the M Street Buildings;